Baserunner/ClickfinderSimpleGuide/README.md

 The data becomes originally downloaded from Clickfinder and loaded into MediaPortal Database by the TvMovieImport plugin.

 This plugin is based on [Clickfinder ProgramGuide Plugin](http://forum.team-mediaportal.com/threads/clickfinder-programguide-1-6-1-0.108586/) from Scrounger.
-All credits to him for all his excellent effort.
+All credit goes to him for all his excellent effort.

 **Requirements:**
 * [Mediaportal](http://www.team-mediaportal.de)